Veslo5/ProjectISO/README.md

 |  ISOContentProvider | Extending ContentManager | Provider | Internal functions |
 |  ISOGraphicProvider | Extending GraphicsDeviceManager | Provider | Internal functions |

+Managers - Could be used from LUA scripting (unique for each level) Controllers - On game top level (can be accessed from anywhere) Providers - Internal components which extending monogame functions (should not be touched from scripts)

 ## File formats

 | Value  | Example |